polykarposT/Tissue-Sample-Collection/README.md

 ## Requirements
 To be able to run the project you need to have installed python (python >= 3.8) and Django framework (3.1.2).
-Django framework can be install via pip:
+Django framework can be installed via pip:
 ```
 pip install Django
 ```